timthepost/libsplinter/README.md

 a comprehensive CLI for managing splinter stores in debugging / production monitoring.

-### Simple / Demonstration Programs:
+### TAP-Compatible Tests & Stress / Perf Tests:

-- `splinter_test`: Unit tests (`make test` or `make valtest`) which also illustrate the C library quite well.
+- `splinter_test`: Unit tests (`make test` or `make valtest`) which also illustrate the C library quite well, and,

-- `splinter_stress`: MRSW-contract stress test (many millions of ops / sec with random writes) The defaults take several minutes to run; please be patient.
+- `splinter_stress`: MRSW-contract stress test (many millions of ops / sec with random writes).
 At the level of torture introduced, Less than ~.5% integrity failures is normal for lock-free schemes and why we use serialization.

-However: we frequently score _**zero**_ `:)`.
+Be advised that `splinterp_stress` could cause premature wear on rotating media and older solid state drives .
+It should also be used with extreme care over a network.

 ### Robust `splinterctl` and `splinter_cli` Tools:

-The simple programs are great for showing how the library works and for basic scripting automation tasks.
-If that's all you need, then you probably don't need the full-blown CLI/REPL.
-However, if you plan to use Splinter for a large workload and need a way to keep an eye on things, this tool has you covered.

-`splinter_cli` is a pure C REPL which I wrote in a very similar way that I write full-blown shells, such as [BDSH][1] for [HelenOS][2].
+*For persistent mode, use `splinterpctl` and `splinterp_cli`.

 The biggest things to remember about the CLI are that invoking it via `splinterctl` will cause it to turn into non-interactive mode (so you can use the commands it offers in scripts), and that it's self- documenting in that `help` is online.

-Remember that persistent versions of the tests and the programs are available and built/installed as _**splinterp_cli**_, _**splinterp_test**_, etc. Just swap one for the other if / when you want persistence.

 #### Typical `splinter_cli` Interactive Use: